drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-05/exercise.md

 >
 -->

 In a moment we'll finish the minting logic, but first let's think about `passport-token`'s `ExecuteMsg::Mint`.

-Its message type looks like this
+Its message type looks like this:

 ```rs
 pub struct MintMsg<T> {